cdf1982/cdf1982.github.io/_posts/2019-09-14-glancecam_compatibility_issues_with_beta_8_of_macos_catalina.md

 **Update 2 - Wednesday, September 18**<br>
 I have updates on multiple fronts about the crash described in the original post below:<br><br>
 First, I am aware of multiple Bug Reports filed to Apple in addition of mine (FB7276584): FB7253859, FB7283002, FB7265136, FB7281945.
 One of these reports yesterday received the following, somewhat encouraging, comment in Feedback Assistant:
->Recent Similar Reports:More than 10
+>Recent Similar Reports:More than 10<br>
->Resolution:Potential fix identified - For a future OS update So, Apple should be aware of the issue and it is possible that a fix is coming, though it is unclear when (next beta? later?).
+>Resolution:Potential fix identified - For a future OS update

+From that feedback we can think that Apple is aware of the issue and it is possible that a fix is coming, though it is unclear when *(next beta? later?)*.
 It's an encouraging development, but I still need to figure out something myself (VLCKit team, on their forum, also seemed "in stand-by" for a solution from Apple) in case the "future OS update" is too much in the future for my Users.<br><br>
 So, tonight I submitted GlanceCam 2.7.1 to App Review, which contains an explicit alert to users in the app description, the release notes and, most important, inside an in-app warning that will appear the first time users will launch GlanceCam after updating:
 <p align="center">
 	<img src="{{ site.baseurl }}/assets/images/blog/2019-09-14-glancecam_compatibility_issues_with_beta_8_of_macos_catalina/catalina-inapp-warning.png" alt="" data-position="center center" />
 </p>
 I am not sure App Review will approve an app that a) acknowledges the existence a future version of macOS and b) mentions the fact that it is currently incompatible with it.
-But I had to try, at least to start the conversation with the App Review Team (who, in my experience, is very much from the Users / Developers side) and will let you know how it goes.<br><br>
+But I had to try, at least to start the conversation with the always kind and open to communication, in my experience, App Review Team and will let you know how it goes.<br><br>
-Third, I'm moving my first, timid steps with [SGPlayer](https://github.com/libobjc/SGPlayer), the ffmpeg and Metal library that was recommended to me and seems very promising; a couple of days ago I have built a small prototype working with local videos, but not with RTSP yet, so there's still a lot of work to do before I can know if this is a viable replacement of VLC.<br><br>
+Third, I'm moving my first, timid steps with [SGPlayer](https://github.com/libobjc/SGPlayer), the ffmpeg and Metal library that was recommended to me and seems very promising; a couple of days ago I did build a small prototype working with local videos, but not with RTSP yet, so there's still a lot of work to do before I can know if this is a viable replacement of VLC, and honestly I wanted to get 2.7.1 out of the door first.<br><br>
-Last thing, I'm extracting the FAQs at the bottom of the original post below and move them, updated accordingly to the new informations that became available in the last few days, to a [specific FAQs page]({{ site.baseurl }}/glancecam/faq.html), which is also linked to from [GlanceCam's product page]({{ site.baseurl }}/glancecam), so that prospective customers are informed in advance of the pending issue, before making a purchase.<br><br>
+Last thing, I'm extracting the FAQs at the bottom of the original post below and move them, updated accordingly to the new informations that became available in the last few days, to a [specific FAQs page]({{ site.baseurl }}/glancecam/faq.html), which is now also explicitly mentioned inside [GlanceCam's product page]({{ site.baseurl }}/glancecam), so that prospective customers are informed in advance of the pending issue, before making a purchase.<br><br>
-The next update will probably be published after Apple reviews version 2.7.1.
+The next update to this post will probably be published after Apple reviews version 2.7.1.
 As always, please don't hesitate getting in touch at [support@cdf1982.com](mailto:support@cdf1982.com).

 ---